Coco-Bd/Raid2/README.md

-# Welcome to the raid2 project (super naughty), I hope you find what you are looking for
+# Welcome to the raid2 project, I hope you find what you are looking for

 ## Description